 - Adding Online Buying to Sales Strategies: Retailers now realize, between increasing competition from online retailers like Amazon and Shein, as well as the pandemic and its lasting effects, that a storefront is simply not going to cut it anymore.
 So every retail space that can, including local grocery stores and farmer’s markets, are adding online options for purchase and delivery.

-- More Reliance on Warehousing/Stockroom Space: The more things move online, the more important it is to have inventory on hand, even though you don’t need it on the floor.
+- More Reliance on Warehousing/Stockroom Space: The more things move online, the more important it is to have inventory on-hand, even though you don’t need it on the front room floor.
 This is where the industrial real estate market is actually being helped by the pandemic; businesses need new manufacturing, warehousing and packing/shipping spaces as they change to online retail.
 And they also need facilities that are designed with cleanliness and social distancing in mind.
+Players in industrial real estate will need to realize that adding build-to-suit terms for tenants in their industrial property leases is going to be a huge incentive for growing businesses who need new space that’s COVID-compliant but don’t want to or can’t handle an entire commercial build.

 How the Uncertainty of COVID is Changing the Look of the Commercial Real Estate Market